 All manicures are not created equal.
 If you've heard about SHELLAC and assume it's the same as a gel mani you can get at almost any nail salon, there are quite a few things you should know about this space-age service.
 CND™ SHELLAC™ promises brilliant color and high-gloss nails that stay pristine for two weeks or more.
 Is it worth the hype?

 We think so.
 Not only have we tried it for ourselves, but we also spoke with Jan Arnold, co-founder and style director of Creative Nail Design (CND), to get the lowdown.
 Keep scrolling to find out what makes a SHELLAC manicure so special.

-What Is a Shellac Manicure?
+What Is a SHELLAC Manicure?

-- Apply cuticle oil twice a day and use a good moisturizer regularly.
-These will keep your skin and nails from getting dehydrated, especially around the time of your salon visit when they'll be exposed to some chemistry.
+If you have brittle or thin nails to begin with, you might want to take some steps to improve your nail health before trying SHELLAC (or any gel manicure).
+Apply cuticle oil twice a day and use a good hand moisturizer regularly.
+These keep your skin and nails from getting dehydrated, especially around the time of your salon visit when they'll be exposed to some chemicals.

 "For best results when getting a SHELLAC manicure, clients need to ensure their nail pro is trained and certified by CND, as they will truly understand the proper protocol to apply, and most importantly, remove SHELLAC to preserve the integrity of the nail underneath," Arnold says, adding, "…the product was designed as part of a system—all the layers work together to deliver that 14-day flawless wear and preservation of nail health."

 Find your nearest CND SHELLAC nail pro and go get yourself a next-level manicure.